ColumnaeV/LoL-LanguageChanger/README.md

-# LoL-LanguageChanger
+# League of Legends Client Language Changer
-League of Legends Language Changer
+Created by ColumnaeV

 Simplistic tool for those who play League in a different language then their current regionally locked language.